 - Atomic Betty, to add to the retro-futuristic appeal of the show.

 - Ben 10 and especially it sequels are known to play this trope straight.
 The Plumbers are a secret Space Police that deals with different inter-planetary issues, they travel between planets fighting against the bad guys with a different set of weapons or alien superpowers.
 It's clear that Ben wants to be like this, as he wanted to join in the first series a special organization that was mostly a lighthearted parody of this (They were portrayed as rather cartoonish but still capable and useful) and in the flashforward episodes he is seen as a straight example of this trope.
 The sequel series Ben 10: Alien Force and Ben 10: Ultimate Alien shows a very diverse set of Plumbers with many of them falling squarely on this trope.

 - With the increasing Space Opera elements in the series, this is seen as a logical progression, inter-planetary travelling became a standard of the series, and many of the villains in the show are classical sci-fi enemies that must be dealt with a regular space hero.

 - Duck Dodgers, in both the original cartoon and its TV series Spin-Off.

-- Zapp Brannigan of Futurama, although he is more explicitly a parody of Captain Kirk (his character was originally pitched as "What if William Shatner was captain of the Enterprise rather than Kirk?).
+- Zapp Brannigan of Futurama, although unlike most examples he is explicitly a parody of Captain Kirk (his character was originally pitched as "What if William Shatner was captain of the Enterprise rather than Kirk?").

 - The "Starboy and the Captain of Outer Space" movie-within-a-show in Home Movies.